Glossary

 concept

 A parallel society is a set of institutions, networks, and practices that operate alongside — and independently of — the dominant political and economic order.
-The concept originates with Czech dissident Václav Benda's notion of the "parallel polis," developed under communist rule as a strategy of building functioning social structures outside the reach of the state: independent publishers, free universities, informal economic networks, and mutual aid systems.
-The key insight was that the most effective form of resistance is not confrontation but construction — building the world you want to live in rather than fighting to reform the one that exists.
+The concept originates with Czech dissident Václav Benda's notion of the "parallel polis," developed under communist rule as a strategy of building functioning structures outside the reach of the state.

 The parallel society is not separatist or utopian.
 It does not demand that everyone abandon existing institutions, only that alternatives exist and that those who need them can access them.
 Its logic is heterarchical: multiple systems coexist, each sovereign in its own domain, with individuals free to participate in whichever serves their needs.
-The measure of success is not revolution but resilience — the capacity to maintain free spaces of association, communication, and exchange regardless of what the dominant order does.
+Self-sovereign identity systems give people control over their digital presence without corporate or state-issued credentials.
+The measure of success is not revolution but resilience — free spaces maintained regardless of what the dominant order does.